rapid7/insightconnect-plugins/plugins/cisco_umbrella_investigate/help.md

 # Requirements

-* Cisco Umbrella Investigate API key
+* Cisco Umbrella Investigate API key (There is a link in the Links section that describes how to create an Investigate API Key)

 # Documentation